 5 Abbreviated to "public utilities" in the A- and B-series tables.
 Taxicabs and services incidental to water transportation are excluded.
+The major local and surburban transit system is governmentally owned and operated and is excluded by definition from the scope of the study.
 6 Separate presentation of data is not made for this division.